When Is It Too Cold To Walk My Dog?

 How to keep your pup safe during that winter weather ⛄

 When that winter weather gets sooooo cold, you might be wondering if it’s still safe to take your dog outside.
 Just how cold is too cold for dogs to walk outdoors in the winter?

 Of course, you don’t have much of a choice, since he has to go to the bathroom and get some exercise regardless of the weather.

-So, in order to keep your dog — and his paws — safe and healthy, The Dodo spoke with Dr. Julian Rivera, a veterinarian at West Village Veterinary Hospital in New York City, to find out how to protect your pup in that super cold weather.
+So, in order to keep your dog — and his paws — safe and healthy, we spoke with Dr. Julian Rivera, a veterinarian at West Village Veterinary Hospital in New York City, to find out how to protect your pup in that super cold weather.

 Breeds like Akitas, huskies or Bernese mountain dogs all have pretty thick coats, and probably don’t need extra protection in the winter.

 But if your dog has a thinner coat — or barely any coat at all — one of the most important things to do before you take him out is to keep an eye on the temperature.

 According to Dr. Rivera, you should bundle up your cold-intolerant dogs (which include breeds like greyhounds and Chihuahuas, or other pups who just don’t like the cold that much) when the temperature dips below 45 degrees Fahrenheit or 7 degrees Celsius.

 Signs your dog is uncomfortable or too cold